GeoffBreemer/DLToolkit/README.md

   - `kaggle_cats_and_dogs.py` for Kaggle's Dogs vs Cats [competition](https://www.kaggle.com/c/dogs-vs-cats)
   - `kaggle_data_science_bowl_2018.ipynb` for Kaggle's Data Science Bowl 2018 [competition](https://www.kaggle.com/c/data-science-bowl-2018)
   - `/retina`: semantic segmentation using a U-Net, partially based on [this](https://github.com/orobix/retina-unet) repository.
 Does not produce winning results and is not production-ready code, but does quite well considering the minimal data augmentation and hardly any hyper parameter tuning was used.
 Comes in Keras and TensorFlow versions.
+  - `/thesis_DECiSION`: UNet based semantic segmentation of cerebral blood vessels in MRA images.
+  - `/thesis_3D_VOLVuLuS`: as above but now using a 3D model.

 The folders below are not included on GitHub due to their (potential) size and/or because they contain output data created by the various examples: